Looking for the best flea collars for dogs?

 One factor that can reduce the efficacy of flea collars is whether or not they are waterproof.
 Waterproof collars allow for monthly bathing and the occasional exposure to rain without reducing their ability to work.
 Water resistant collars are not as effective if they are routinely submerged in water.

 You might think that all flea collars are the same, but the protections and capabilities they offer are quite different from brand to brand.
-Here are some of the top flea collars on the market today.
+Here are some of the top flea and tick collars for dogs on the market today.

 Bayer Seresto Flea and Tick Collar for Dogs